arbexmb/ze_challenge/README.md

 ## Introduction

 The application was developed using Ruby as the programming language, and Rails as the main development framework.
-As requested, a REST API was created, and its functionalities includes creating a partner and fetching it by its ID, as well as searching for the nearest partner by a giving location (providing coordinates) - I have also created an endpoint to create multiple partners at once, to help the task of correcting the test.
+As requested, a REST API was created, and its functionalities includes creating a partner and fetching it by its ID, as well as searching for the nearest partner by a giving location, whilst providing coordinates.

+**OBS:** I have also created an endpoint to create multiple partners at once, to help the task of correcting the test.

 Besides that, and also to make the test easier to correct, I have setted up Docker containers in the application infrastructure, making the building process easier.
 As you can see on the docker-compose file, the application contains two services: one for the application itself, and one for a PostgreSQL database.